ivanovpv/GithubData/README.md

 Github users viewer
 -------------------

-Implemented using PageAdapter and Kotlin Flow + Retrofit.
+Implemented using PageAdapter and Kotlin Flow + Ktor.